isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotary-tiller-for-tractor/index.md

 King Kutter Gear-Driven Rotary Tiller comes with a rugged exterior making it ideal for tackling new tilling grounds.
 The tiller has a set of durable tines, which makes it easy for you to till a virgin ground.

-It does not require a massive tractor as 25-40 horsepower is enough to work with the tiller.�The tiller's robust cast iron gearbox and square tube frame give it power and speed, making tilling a large piece of land child's play.
+It does not require a massive tractor as 25-40 horsepower is enough to work with the tiller.The tiller's robust cast iron gearbox and square tube frame give it power and speed, making tilling a large piece of land child's play.
 It has L-shaped flanges that help in mixing the soil for aeration.
 Its 60-inch cutting width increases the tilling surface, which in turn reduces the tilling time.
 With a heavy-duty slip-clutch, tilling in a straight line gets very comfortable.
 The tiller's 8 inches cutting depth ensures this tilling beast will tackle any soil comfortably.
 It is best suited for areas that need maximum soil mix.
 Therefore, it's ideal for preparing raised seedbeds